 The Environmental Justice Collaborative Problem-Solving (CPS) Cooperative Agreement Program provides financial assistance to eligible organizations working on or planning to work on projects to address local environmental and/or public health issues in their communities.
 Ten awards will be made (one award per region) in amounts of up to $120,000 per award for a two-year project period.
 Cooperative agreements will be awarded to local community-based organizations, tribes, and tribal organizations seeking to address environmental and public health concerns in local underserved communities through collaboration with other stakeholders, such as local businesses and industry, local government, medical service providers, and academia.
 Funding is available annually. - Environmental Justice Small Grants Program

 This program helps communities with localized strategies to avoid, lessen or delay the risks and impacts associated with the changing climate.
 Environmental Justice Small Grants fund projects up to $30,000, depending on the availability of funds in a given year.
 All projects are associated with at least one qualified environmental statute.
-Governmental entities are not eligible to apply as the lead applicant, but can serve as a partner organization.
-The Environmental Justice Small Grants Program offers funds annually. - FEMA Building Resilient Infrastructure and Communities (BRIC)
+Governmental entities are not eligible to apply as the lead applicant but can serve as a partner organization.
+Funding is available annually. - FEMA Building Resilient Infrastructure and Communities (BRIC)

-This grant will support states, local communities, tribes, and territories as they undertake hazard mitigation projects to reduce the risks they face from disasters and natural hazards.
+This grant supports states, local communities, tribes, and territories as they undertake hazard mitigation projects to reduce the risks they face from disasters and natural hazards.
 The maximum amount for one entity is $600,000 with up to $300,000 to be used for mitigation planning.
-Applications are due on January 29, 2021. - FEMA Flood Mitigation Assistance Grant Program
+Funding is available annually with applications generally due in January. - FEMA Flood Mitigation Assistance Grant Program

 Local and state governments, territories, and federally-recognized tribes can apply to this program for projects and planning that reduces or eliminates the long-term risk of flood damage to structures insured under the National Flood Insurance Program.
 Funding is also available for management costs.
 Governments are eligible sub-applicants that can sponsor applications on behalf of homeowners.
-Applications are due on January 29, 2021. - FEMA Hazard Mitigation Grant Program
+Funding is available annually with applications generally due in January. - FEMA Hazard Mitigation Grant Program

 Local and state governments, territories, and federally-recognized tribes can apply to this program to enact mitigation measures that reduce the risk of loss of life and property from future disasters.
 Governments are eligible sub-applicants that can sponsor applications on behalf of homeowners.
 FEMA provides up to 75% of the funds for mitigation projects. - FEMA Pre-Disaster Mitigation Grant Program